SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 ## Overview
 ----
 In this assignment you will create a security layer which keeps a backup copy of a file in case it is written incorrectly.
 This is a common technique for things like firmware images where a system may not be able to recover if the file is written incorrectly.
-For this assignment, every `correct' file must start with the character 'S' and end with the character 'E'.
+For this assignment, a valid file must start with the character 'S' and end with the character 'E'.
 If any other characters (including lowercase 's', 'e', etc.) are the first or last characters, then the file is considered invalid.

+Applications use ABopenfile() to create or open a file.
+Files are created by setting create=True when calling ABopenfile(), the reference monitor will create a new file 'SE' in filename.a and an empty file called filename.b.
+When close() is called on the file, if a file is not valid, it is discarded.
+If both files are valid, the older one is discarded.

+Write test applications to ensure your reference monitor behaves properly in different cases and to test attacks against your monitor.

 #### The Reference Monitor Must:
-1. Allow all functionality of each method, per the list of [RepyV2 API calls](../Programming/RepyV2API.md)
+1. Not modify or disable any functionality of any [RepyV2 API calls](../Programming/RepyV2API.md), such as:
-  *This includes creating new files
+   * Creating new files
-  *Opening an existing file
+   * Opening an existing file
-  *Reading valid file using readat()
+   * Reading valid file using readat()
-  *Writing to file using writeat().
-The application should not be blocked
-from performing any writeat() operation, because  'S' and 'E' may later be written to the begining and end of the file respectively.
+   * Writing to file using writeat().
+This includes invalid writes, because  'S' and 'E' may later be written to the begining and end of the file respectively.
-  *Check if the file starts with 'S' and ends with 'E', only when close() is called.
+2. Check if the file starts with 'S' and ends with 'E', only when close() is called.

-2. Not produce any errors
+3. Not produce any errors
-  *Normal operations should not be blocked or produce any output
+   * Normal operations should not be blocked or produce any output
-  *Invalid operations should not produce any output to the user
+   * Invalid operations should not produce any output to the user
 #### The Reference Monitor Should:
-1. Store two copies of the same file (filename.a and filename.b )
+1. Store two copies of the same file (filename.a and filename.b)
-  *One is a valid backup, and the other that is written to
+   * One is a valid backup, and the other is written to
-2. When an app calls ABopenfile(), this indicates that the A/B files, which you should name filename.a and filename.b, should be opened.
+2. When an app calls ABopenfile(), the method opens the A/B files, which you should name filename.a and filename.b.
 3. When the app calls readat(), all reads must be performed on the valid file
-4. Similarly, when the app calls writeat(), all writes must be performed
-on the invalid file.
+4. When the app calls writeat(), all writes must be performed  on the invalid file.

-You may store two copies of A/B files on disk, one that is the valid backup file.
-If the app uses ABopenfile() to create a file that does not exist (by setting create=True when calling ABopenfile()), the reference monitor will create a new file 'SE' in filename.a and an empty file called filename.b.
-When close() is called on the file, if a file is not valid, it is discarded.  if both files are valid, the older one is discarded.

-Note that the behavior of other file system calls should remain unchanged.
-This means listfiles(), removefile(), and calls to files accessed with openfile() instead of ABopenfile() remain unchanged by this reference monitor.

 Three design paradigms are at work in this assignment: accuracy, efficiency, and security.